What is IIFE?

 // Your wonderful JavaScript code inside

 But… Take an example of setting document.designMode to true.
-When you do that in a bookmarklet, it would become problematic because browsers automatically write the returned value to the document, which is not ideal since many JavaScript expressions do return values inadvertently.
+When you do that in a bookmarklet, it would become problematic because browsers automatically write the returned value to the document, which is not ideal since many JavaScript expressions do return values inadvertently, such as when assigning values to variables.

 Nice.
 But that’s not the main reason why people use IIFEs in websites.
 The most important reason is…